Naros/naros/README.md

 As a part of this effort, I work on the [Godot CPP](https://github.com/godotengine/godot-cpp) project, which provides C++ bindings for writing Godot plug-ins and tools in C++.
 This gives me an opportunity to continue to hone my C/C++ skills and work with other build systems such as CMake, Scons, and more.

-You'll often find me in several open-source projects when I'm not working 😁.

 If you like any of my work, please be sure to give my work a ⭐, and give me a follow 👈.

 <p align="left">